How to add a feedback form to a static website without a backend.

 Static Website → Form POST → Lead Capture Service → Telegram / Email / Webhook

-On the site, only the HTML/JS code of the form remains.
+Only the HTML/JS code of the form remains on the site.
 All backend logic is in the external service.

 This approach is convenient if you need to: